What is a Settlement Loan?

-Cases that fall into these categories are endless but could be any of the following: Car or truck accidents, boat accidents or Jones Act or Maritime cases, slip and fall or trip and fall cases, sexual abuse or harassment cases, wrongful termination, discrimination cases, wrongful imprisonment or police brutality cases, clergy sex abuse cases, construction or labor law cases in NY, Qui Tam or whistleblower cases, commercial litigation or breach of contracts, verdict on appeal or judgment on appeal cases, surgery funding cases, Premise liability cases, bad pharmaceutical drug cases, product liability or mass tort cases, wage dispute cases, and medical malpractice cases.
+Cases that fall into these categories are endless but could be any of the following: Auto accidents (car or truck), boat accidents or Jones Act or Maritime cases, slip and fall or trip and fall cases, sexual abuse or harassment cases, wrongful termination, discrimination cases, wrongful imprisonment or police brutality cases, clergy sex abuse cases, construction or labor law cases in NY, Qui Tam or whistleblower cases, commercial litigation or breach of contracts, verdict on appeal or judgment on appeal cases, surgery funding cases, Premise liability cases, bad pharmaceutical drug cases, product liability or mass tort cases, wage dispute cases, and medical malpractice cases.

 How do I pick a settlement loan company?